skmorgane/biodiversity-course/schedule.md

 #### September 12** Patterns in Taxonomic, Phylogenetic, and Functional Diversity
 * Reading: [Opposing assembly mechanism in a Neotropical Dry Forest](https://doi.org/10.1890/08-1025.1)
-     * This is not the first paper Swneson and Enquist published on the structure of this forest.
-What did their first paper focus on and what did it show?
-(You don't need to go find this other paper, the basic info is in this one)
-     * They talk about other work that has examined whether functional traits were phylogenetically conserved.
-WHat did this other work discover?
-     * Swenson and Enquist look at this community in a couple of different ways (I'm not talking about just functional vs phylogenetic clustering , I mean different ways they looked at how these were related), what were these different ways they analyzed the community?
-Why did they do this?
-     * What did they find about functional trait clustering in this community?
-     * How do they interpret the clustering?
-     * What would Kraft et al say about this interpretation?
-     * What does this paper say to you about phylogenetic and functional diversity?
-(I deliberately left this question very vague - it can be about how they're related, Whether its useful to study this, different ways we should be thinking about diversity, or any other thoughts this paper inspired)
 * Reading: [Spatial mismatch and congruence between taxonomic,phylogenetic and functional diversity](https://doi.org/10.1111/j.1461-0248.2010.01493.x)
      * What question are Devistor et al trying to address?
      * What data do they use?